Anxious girl covering her face

 Testosterone, often called the male hormone, also exists in people AFAB—but in concentrations about 10 times lower.
 Clinical evidence suggests that testosterone has positive effects on anxiety and depression in all sexes.
 However, the underlying mechanism of its protective effects is still poorly understood.

-People who are interested in finding out more about their estrogen and testosterone levels can take an at-home hormone level test and share the results with their healthcare provider to learn more.
+People who are interested in finding out more about their estrogen and testosterone levels can take an at-home testosterone test or female hormone level test kit and share the results with their healthcare provider to learn more.

 Stress Hormones